On the weight lifting property for localizations of triangulated categories: Introduction

 \section{Introduction}

-Let $X$ be a finite spectrum (i.e., $X = (\Sigma^{\infty} A)[m]$ for some finite CW-complex $A$ and an integer $m$).
+Let $X$ be a finite spectrum.
 Assume that the stable homotopy groups $\pi^{s}_i(X)$ are torsion for $i\le n$ for some $n \in \z$.
 It is natural to ask whether $X$ belongs to the extension-closure of the union of the class of finite torsion spectra with the class of finite $n$-connected spectra.
-Below we will establish this result in the following strong form: there exists a triangle $T \to X \to M \to T[1]$ in $SH^{fin}$ such that $T$ is torsion and $M$ is an $n$-connected spectrum.
+Below we will establish this statement in the following strong form: there exists a distinguished triangle $T \to X \to M \to T[1]$ in $SH^{fin}$ such that $T$ is torsion and $M$ is an $n$-connected spectrum.